 SMEs Being Part of the Solution

-New Zealand enacted the rules with the expectation that all businesses — whether large, medium, or small — are part of the solution to increasing social problems, such as environmental damage caused by trade.
-Businesses leaders in New Zealand organised themselves to create guides and roadmaps to evaluate their value chain, reduce the social and environmental impact in their supply chain, and save money at the same time.
+With the rules in place, New Zealand expects that all businesses are part of the solution to increasing social problems such as environmental damage caused by trade.
+New Zealand business leaders organized themselves and created a guide on how they can evaluate their value chain.
+The goal is to reduce their social and environmental impact in their supply chain.
+A logical effect to this cost savings.
 After all, there is a need for businesses to balance profitability with social responsibility.

-“Some of the world’s biggest global brands want to be sure that their suppliers aren’t going to become a reputational risk for them.
-There’s a growing expectation that New Zealand businesses that are part of that global supply chain have a good understanding of their own risks and opportunities, and are acting on these.
+According to the SBC, some of the world’s biggest global brands want to be sure that their suppliers aren’t going to become a reputational risk for them.
+Overseas brands expect New Zealand businesses to understand their own risks and opportunities, and are acting on these.

 “Our member companies – both large and small – who have worked through their value chains are seeing benefits; making them more resilient and in a number of cases identifying significant business opportunities.